See how AI-ready your website really is.

 Help teams move faster with a practical template that fits docs sites, blogs, SaaS products, and marketing sites.

-The first release focuses on public, explainable checks instead of heavy enterprise monitoring.
-That keeps the product easier to build, understand, and iterate.
+The product focuses on public, explainable checks instead of opaque monitoring.
+That makes the audit easier to trust, easier to act on, and easier to share with a wider team.

 Low-friction first scan